Data Access Security in WinForms Applications

 Restrict Access to External Resources

 Ensure that reports from untrusted sources cannot use the DataSource or XmlDataPath property to access the file system and read files.
-The restrictions affect the ExcelDataSource and JsonDataSource data sources.
+Restrictions affect ExcelDataSource and JsonDataSource data sources.

 You can use static properties and methods of the AccessSettings class to explicitly specify file operation restrictions for Excel data sources and specify allowed URLs for JSON data sources.
-If your application does not retrieve data from file-based data sources, add the DirectoryAccessRule.Deny() access rule to the AccessSettings.DataResources settings to prohibit all file operations with data sources, as shown in the following code snippet:
+If your application does not retrieve data from file-based data sources, add the DirectoryAccessRule.Deny() access rule to the AccessSettings.DataResources settings to prohibit all file operations with data sources (review the following code snippet for more information):

 // JSON data can be loaded only from URLs; Excel data cannot be loaded from file directories (Excel data load from URLs is not supported) bool success = DevExpress.Security.Resources.AccessSettings.DataResources.TrySetRules( DevExpress.Security.Resources.UrlAccessRule.Allow(), DevExpress.Security.Resources.DirectoryAccessRule.Deny()) ; if (!success) System.Diagnostics.Debug.Print("Cannot change rules.
 The rules are already set.")